Write the Room is a fun activity that gets students out of their seats and walking around to answer questions that are posted around the room.

 Early finishers will often say, “I’m done.
 What do I do?”
 When they ask that, I just point to what I wrote on the board.
 Save your voice!

 When most students are done answering all the questions, gather the class for a group discussion.
-Ask a few students to share their responses and discuss any challenging questions.
+Ask a few students to share their responses to specific questions and discuss any challenging questions.

 What type of questions should you post?

-The beauty of Write the Room is that you can post any type of questions.
-It can be used for Science, Social Studies, Math, etc.
+The beauty of Write the Room is that you can post any type of question.
+It can be used for Science, Social Studies, Math, etc. I even use it for Growth Mindset Scenario questions that I use at the beginning of the school year.

 You can cut up math task cards and post the questions around the room, or simply copy some questions from your textbook.